Databases and Information Systems: Teaching

 General Information on DBIS teaching:

-for detailed information).
-In most cases, we do live teaching with broadcasting
+In most cases, we did live teaching with broadcasting and possible interaction.

 See the DBIS Virtual Teaching page for details.